Abel Album Discography

 number.
 There is no indication of ownership on the label, or on the jacket for that matter.
 Why do we

 think it was associated with Laurie, then?
-Because of the Laurie masters contained on the album, and
+Because of the Laurie masters contained on the album, the

 We would appreciate any additions or corrections to this discography.
 Just send them to us via e-mail.
 Both Sides Now Publications is an information